QSI-marshallamey/sysadmintools/scripts/README.md

 &nbsp;

-### get-env-variable
+### 2. get-env-variable
-*Retrieve an environment variable from the AWS Parameter Store*
+*Retrieves an environment variable from the AWS Parameter Store*

 #### Required Arguments
 * -n, -name: Name of the variable